Smithsonian/Osprey/README.md

 The system has two main components:

- * [image_validation](image_validation) - Python3 tool that runs a series of checks on folders.
-Results are written to a Postgres database.
+ * [image_validation](image_validation) - Python tool that runs a series of checks on folders.
+Results are sent to the dashboard via an HTTP API to be saved to the database.
- * [dashboard](dashboard) - Dashboard and QC system that reads the Postgres database and displays the results, written in Python/Flask.
+ * [dashboard](dashboard) - Dashboard and QC system that reads the MySQL database and displays the results, written in Python/Flask.

 The database schema is in [database](database).